iotexpert/middleware-ntshell/README.md

 Then copy the template files into your project
 * cp mbed-os-ntshell/template/* .

-Finally modify your project to start the ntShellThread
+Finally modify your main.cpp to start the ntShellThread

 ```
 #include "mbed.h"
 #include "ntShellThread.h"

 Thread ntShellThreadHandle;